roakoth/task-tracker-app/steps/3-create-preact-components.md

 Components are the building blocks of an application.

-In this application, I want to have a form where I will submit my task details by clicking the button then once the details are submitted, I want them to be rendered below the form where I can manipulate each task details by editing it, marking it as completed and removing it.
-This means I’ll have two components in my application.
+In this application, I want to have a form where I will submit my task details by clicking the button, once the details are submitted, I want them to be rendered below the form where I can manipulate each task by editing it, marking it as completed and removing it.
+So I’ll have two components in my application.
 That will be `TaskForm` component and `TaskList` component.

-I’ll create a new folder called `components` in the `sr`c folder.
+I’ll create a new folder called `components` in the `src` folder.
 Then I’ll create two components files in the components folder, the first component file will be called `TaskForm.jsx` and the second component will be called `TaskList.jsx`

 Preact also uses .jsx extension for the components just like React.